aledeluca/academic-kickstart/content/cv.md

 # Past Employment and Education

-  - Post-doc researcher at the Department of Mathematics of the University of Turku (Finland), within the “Words, Numbers and Tilings with Applications” project, headed by Luca Q. Zamboni and sponsored by the Finnish Academy via a FiDiPro grant, from October
+  - Post-doc researcher at the Department of Mathematics and Statistics of the University of Turku (Finland), within the “Words, Numbers and Tilings with Applications” project, headed by Luca Q. Zamboni and sponsored by the Finnish Academy via a FiDiPro grant, from October